Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Moderator:** TBD

 **Abstract:**
-This session will explore how incentives can be structured to drive desired behaviors within the ECA community.
-Discussion will prioritize which incentives are most critical (e.g., scaling adoption) and identify possible additional programs to maximize community impact.
+- How can the ECA community use incentives to drive behaviors
+- Where should incentives be focused to maximize success metrics (i.e., is scale the primary objective)
+- Are there additional incentive programs to be targeted for maximizing impact of the ECA

 ---